Funders for Justice - National Funder Organizing Meeting

 Join a hundred of your fellow funders and field leaders for FFJ's third National Member Organizing Meeting.
 At this political moment, with attacks on Black, Native, and other communities of color escalating every day, it is critical that we learn, build with each other, and commit to moving new resources to the field to support power-building and creative grassroots organizing.

 We’ll spend the second half of the day in issue-focused breakout groups, identifying collaborative tactics to mobilize resources to the ground.
-Breakout group topics include criminalization & housing justice, grassroot organizing against police unions, healing justice, bail reform, the intersections of sexual and gende-based violence and criminalization, Black folks and solidarity with Palestine, and Missing and Murdered Indigenous Women.
+Breakout group topics include criminalization & housing justice, grassroot organizing against police unions, healing justice, bail reform, the intersections of sexual and gender-based violence and criminalization, Black liberation and global solidarity, and Missing and Murdered Indigenous Women.

 Following the tradition of Funders for Justice meetings, we’ll open and close the day with each participant making commitments to move new funding and organize their peers to additionally resource the work.
 At each of our past two convenings, participants have collectively committed to move over ten million dollars, and we anticipate surpassing that this year.

-- Daroneisha Duncan, Trans United, and founder and former executive director, TAKE Resource Center
+- Daroneshia Duncan, Trans United, and founder and former executive director, TAKE Resource Center (Alabama / national)

 Please note that this meeting is intended for grantmakers, donors, and staff and board of funder affinity groups.
 For more information, and potential sliding scale registration fee, contact Lorraine Ramirez, Senior Program Manager of Funders for Justice at Neighborhood Funders Group, at firstname.lastname@example.org.